RadiologyInfo - The radiology information resource for patients

 What is Stereotactic (Mammographically Guided) Breast Biopsy?

-In stereotactic breast biopsy, a special mammography machine uses ionizing radiation to help guide the radiologist’s instruments to the site of the abnormal growth.
+In stereotactic breast biopsy, a special mammography machine uses x-rays to help guide the radiologist's biopsy equipment to the site of the imaging abnormality.

 What are some common uses of the procedure?

-A stereotactic breast biopsy is performed when a mammogram shows a breast abnormality such as:
+A stereotactic breast biopsy may be performed when a mammogram shows a breast abnormality such as:

-• microcalcifications, a tiny cluster of small calcium deposits
+• tiny clusters of small calcium deposits (microcalcifications)

 • a distortion in the structure of the breast tissue